MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 - Customize your bot's appearance in Microsoft Teams
 - Install the bot for yourself in Microsoft Teams
 - Share the bot's installation link with other users
-- Show the bot in the Microsoft Teams app store
+- Show the bot in the Microsoft Teams app store.
-   - Show the bot to your teammates or [shared users](admin-share-bots-teams.md) by adding it to the Microsoft Teams app store **Built by your colleagues** section
+   - Show the bot to your teammates or [shared users](admin-share-bots-teams.md) by adding it to the Microsoft Teams app store **Built by your colleagues** section.
-   - Show the bot with your organization by submitting the bot for admin approval to be featured in the Microsoft Teams app store **Built by your org** section
+   - Show the bot with your organization by submitting the bot for admin approval to be featured in the Microsoft Teams app store **Built by your org** section.
-- Add the bot to a team channel
+- Add the bot to a team channel.
-- Download the pre-generated Teams app manifest to distribute it within your Microsoft Teams tenant
+- Download the pre-generated Teams app manifest to distribute it within your Microsoft Teams tenant.

 ## Prerequisites